LanceMcCarthy/GoldenClouds/index.md

     * Each window has a screen next to it, insert the screen after opening the window
   * For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
 You can use smart timers, if you're familiar with the controls.
 * **Jacuzzis**
-  * The indoor and out door jacuzzi are not available for use due to the unavailability of repair parts.
+  * The indoor and outdoor jacuzzi are not available for use.
+They are in the process of being removed (they're too old) and are disconnected.

 ## Tips